iamkanishka/Angular-NGRX/README.md

 11. Install Redux Chrome Extension and ngrx store dev tools for debugging Angular NGRX Application
 12. Introduction for Combining all the Different Modules of teh state into single AppState - Angular NGRX
 13. Implement the AppState in teh Angular NGRX Application by Combining all teh Fearure State
+14. Get Async Data from ngrx store using create Selector and Display it in the Table